Jifinitely/KTMSolutionsElectricalTestReport/README.md

 - Live preview of the test results table (as it will appear in the PDF)
 - Edit and delete test results before export
 - Settings for company and tester information
-- Data backup/restore (JSON export/import)
+- Data backup and restore (JSON export/import)
 - In-app help and FAQ

 ---